TomSoulage/Qwirkle-Game/README.md

-VAUXEL Paul
-SOULAGE Tom
+(2017) One of my first dev project in Pascal :') This is the qwirkle game !

 Commande de compilation : fpc QwirkleJeu.pas

-Commande d'éxécution : ./QwirkleJeu
+Commande d'Ã©xÃ©cution : ./QwirkleJeu